The stunning mental health fallout of Don’t Say Gay bills like Florida’s

 Though further ahead in the process, Florida is not alone.
 At least 15 of these education bills have reportedly sprung up, including an Arizona bill that would force teachers to out students to parents, and a Kansas bill that would deem classroom materials promoting homosexuality as an obscene act and a Class B misdemeanor.

-In the Florida’s bill’s language, the rationale of the disclosure clause is “to reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children.”
+In the Florida bill’s language, the rationale of the disclosure clause is “to reinforce the fundamental right of parents to make decisions regarding the upbringing and control of their children.”
 But Ames says “parents’ rights” is a facade to mask pure discrimination.
 There are more than 100 anti-trans measures circulating around the country, in different forms: Bills passed in Utah and South Dakota threaten to limit trans sports participation.
 A bill in Idaho could give doctors life sentences for providing gender-affirming healthcare to trans youth, and a Texas bill, now law, treats the provision of gender-affirming healthcare as child abuse; the Texas Department of Family and Protective Services has already started investigating cases.
 “They have nothing in common when it comes to subject matter,” Ames says.
 “What they have in common is their target.”

 Don’t Say Gay will go into law in Florida in July, assuming DeSantis signs it.
 That seems likely.
 When Disney denounced the bill, DeSantis criticized the corporation and said there was “zero” chance he’d give into what he called “fraudulent media narratives or pressure from woke corporations.”
 Even if they’re not passed, the mere existence of bills of this type is damaging to mental health, Ames says.
 Another Trevor Project survey found that 85% of trans and nonbinary youth, and 66% of all LGBTQ youth, say recent debates around bills have impacted their mental health; 47% are feeling nervous or scared about legislation that would out them to parents without their consent.